kchq/featuring-hip-hop-collabs/README.md

 Alternatively, download this repository and run `python -m SimpleHTTPServer 8000` and access this from http://localhost:8000/visualization.

-Please be sign in with Spotify before use of this tool.
-Although you will be prompted to sign in, you may have to restart feat to use the Spotify feature if you do not have auto-login enabled.
+Please be signed in with Spotify before use of this tool.
+Although you will be prompted to sign in, you may have to restart the visualization to use the Spotify feature if you do not have auto-login enabled.